ThomasHandwerker/usemin/README.md

 #### Returns:
 *(boolean)* Throws error, otherwise true.

-### usemin.getHtml(content, blocks, htmlmin, config)
+### usemin.getHtml(content, blocks, htmlmin, config, nobundle)
 Returns the HTML with replaced references to non-optimized scripts or stylesheets.
+Last parameter ensure, if block source files shall be bundled or not.

 #### Parameters:
 *(string)* **content** - Content of the HTML file as a string.
 (The reason for this is because the